 Be as the sun going forth in its might.

 Deborah's aim was accomplished.
 The oppressors were defeated and the Jews were free again to live their own life in happiness.
-Both Deborah and Barak saw to it that the Jews remained loyal to G-d Whom they had forsaken during the Canaanite reign.
-For twenty happy years the Jews lived in peace under the wise guardianship of Deborah and Barak.
+Both Deborah and Barak saw to it that the Jews remained loyal to G‑d Whom they had forsaken during the Canaanite reign.
+For forty happy years the Jews lived in peace under the wise guardianship of Deborah and Barak.